IDAES/idaes-pse/docs/technical_specs/core/util/unit_costing.rst

 IDAES Costing Module
 --------------------

-A default costing module has been developed primarily based on purchase cost correlations from the following reference with some exceptions (noted in the documentation as appropiate).
+A default costing module has been developed primarily based on base cost and purchase cost correlations from the following reference with some exceptions (noted in the documentation as appropiate).

 Process and Product Design Principles: Synthesis, Analysis, and Evaluation.
 Seider, Seader, Lewin, Windagdo, 3rd Ed.
 John Wiley and Sons.
 Chapter 22.
 Cost Accounting and Capital Cost Estimation